 Wisdom and Knowledge: creativity, curiosity, open-mindedness, love of learning, perspective

 Temperance: forgiveness and mercy, humility, prudence, self control

 Transcendence: appreciation of beauty and excellence, gratitude, hope, humor,

 Conclusion on Positive Psychology and Its Place in Psychology Theory

-Positive Psychology offers a foundation on which to base both prevention and treatment of mental health difficulties, which presupposes strong individual traits on which to build, rather than searching for what is at fault and treating symptoms with, often-times, sedating (or stimulating) drugs.
+Positive Psychology offers a foundation on which to base both prevention and treatment of mental health difficulties.
+It presupposes strong individual traits on which to build constructively, rather than searching for what is at fault and treating symptoms with drugs.

-By building on the positives rather than searching for the weaknesses, it helps to balance out the field of psychology
+By building on the positives, rather than searching for the weaknesses, Positive Psychology helps to balance out the fields of psychology

 .
 The Positive Psychology Movement, along with the Bioecological Model